danyuchn/GMAT-score-report-analysis/analysis-framework/section-doc-en/en-gmat-di-v1.3.md

 **6. Practice Recommendations (Based on Chapter 6)**

 *   (Present the specific practice recommendation table or list generated in Chapter 6.
-Emphasize that these recommendations are based on identified **English diagnostic parameters** and have been personalized by applying macro override, **aggregation**, and perfect performance exemption rules.)
+Emphasize that these recommendations are based on identified **English diagnostic parameters** and have been personalized by applying macro override, **aggregation**, and perfect performance exemption rules.
+Recommendations should be presented in three forms:
+    * **Exemption Notes**: Indicating which `question_type` + `content_domain` combinations performed perfectly and are exempted from practice recommendations.
+    * **Macro Recommendations**: Systematic consolidation advice for `question_type`s with overall poor performance.
+    * **Aggregated Recommendations**: Specific practice advice aggregated by `question_type` + `content_domain`, including aggregated practice difficulty (Y) (based on the lowest difficulty among triggering questions in that combination), aggregated starting time limit (Z) (based on the maximum of individually calculated recommended time limits for triggering questions in that combination), and the final target time.)

 **7. Next Steps Guidance**